sycomix/caravel_sha3_256_crypto_miner/README.md

 ## Acknowledgments

-Many thanks to Mohamed Kassem, Tim Edwards, Sylvain Munaut, Philipp Gühring, and many others without whose help this project would not be possible.
+Special thanks to Mohamed Kassem, Tim Edwards, Amr Gouhar, Sylvain Munaut, Philipp Gühring, and many others without whose help this project would not have been possible.

 Long live open-everything.